hermeznetwork/docs/docs/developers/price-updater.md

 # Price Updater
-[Price Updater](https://github.com/hermeznetwork/price-updater-service/) is a web service to consult and update token and fiat currency used by Hermez Node.
+[Price Updater](https://github.com/hermeznetwork/price-updater-service/) is a web service used to consult and update the tokens and fiat currency used by Hermez Node.

 ## Installation
 ```